Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Circularity

-Since the expression for the time evolution of $\widehat{\rho}_A$ in no way depends on which unitary transformation $\widehat{U}_B$ is enacted, the second property has been established.

-\textbf{Third Circularity Concern: Branching Structure} A third worry is that to even arrive at the structure of branching quantum worlds each containing distinct observers, we must already be treating the square of the amplitude as a probability.
+Third, there is a worry that we cannot assume a structure of branching quantum worlds without assuming squared-amplitudes give probabilities.
 Suppose that the reduced density matrix for a macroscopic system is approximately diagonal.
 Why are we justified in treating the diagonal terms as branches and the off-diagonal terms as somehow unimportant and certainly not branches themselves?
 (See \citealp{baker2007}; brief reply in \citealp[pp. 243-254]{wallace2012}.)

-Our derivation treats the probabilities involved as purely \emph{epistemic}, having to do with an agent's credences about where they are in the universal quantum state.
-The questions of how patterns in the wave function give rise to emergent quasi-classical worlds and where in the wave function agents having experiences like ours emerge---if anywhere---are primarily \emph{metaphysical}.
-A story about how people and worlds emerge out of the unitarily evolving quantum state is an essential part of a complete defense of the Everettian program.
-In this article we've offered no additional insights on how this project is to be completed, choosing to work under the assumption that it can be.
+Our derivation treats the probabilities involved as purely \emph{epistemic}, quantifying an agent's uncertainty about which world they are in.
+The question of how patterns in the wave function give rise to distinct worlds---and people who can wonder about which world they are in---is primarily \emph{metaphysical}.
+In this article we've offered no additional insights on how this important project is to be completed, choosing to work under the assumption that it can be.

 It should be noted that the use of density matrices, while convenient, is not strictly necessary for our derivation of the Born rule.
-The proof of the Born rule could equally well be derived using purely the language of vector states.
-In fact, \emph{ESP-QM2} captures essentially the same idea as \emph{ESP-QM}.\footnote{However, \emph{ESP-QM2} is weaker than \emph{ESP-QM}.
-For example, in non-relativistic quantum mechanics \emph{ESP-QM2} only allows us to compare the probabilities in universes where the total number of particles is the same as no unitary transformation will change the total particle number.} \begin{description} \item[ESP-QM2] Suppose that an experiment has just measured observable $\widehat{O}$ of system $S$ and registered some eigenstate $O_i$ on each branch of the wave function.
-The probability that agent $A$ ought to assign to the detector $D$ having registered $O_i$ when the universal wave function is $\Psi$, $P(O_i|\Psi)$, should be unaffected by unitary transformations acting on the environment and not the observer or detector.
-That is, for any unitary $\widehat{T}=\widehat{I}_{OD}\otimes \widehat{U}_E$, we have

-\end{description}In \citet{carroll2013} we gave a derivation along these lines. \emph{ESP-QM2} precisifies the motivating thought that changes in the environment---represented by unitary transformations---ought not change the probabilities one assigns.
+The proof of the Born rule could equally well be derived using purely the language of state vectors.
+Instead of starting from the idea that the state of the environment is irrelevant, we could begin with the closely related thought that changes in the environment---represented by unitary transformations---ought not change the probabilities one assigns.
+In \citet{carroll2013} we gave a derivation along these lines.